U.S. banks' stress tests may offer comfort in Brexit tumult

 But by and large, they urged investors to remain calm and, in some cases, buy bank stocks on share price declines that don’t line up with reality.
 On Friday, the KBW Bank index fell 7.3 percent.

 “As has been the case at times of global shocks since the fall of Lehman Brothers in September 2008, some have asked whether Brexit is another ‘Lehman moment,'” market analysts at Goldman Sachs said.
 “We do not believe so.”
-(Additional reporting by David Henry and Michael Erman)
+(Additional reporting by David Henry and Michael Erman; Editing by Mary Milliken)